lmuntaner/tech-introduction-product-people/docs/networking/save-westeros.md

 ### Map

-Daenerys starts in a specific region and need to move in the map to perform the challenges.
+You start in a specific region and need to move in the map to perform the challenges.

 The map is more or less similar to [this](https://awoiaf.westeros.org/index.php/File:Agot_hbo_guide_map.jpg).
 In case you are not very familiar with the TV Show or the Books.

-### Initial Region
+### Start playing

 By doing a GET request you can see where you are.
-The url to play after logging is:
+The url to play is:

 ```shell
 https://us-central1-gimtec-tech-notes.cloudfunctions.net/play